-Linear regression, factorial analysis of variance, modelling binomial and count data; cluster analysis, principal component analysis, replication and pseudo-replication, randomisation and blocking, stratification and clustering.
+0.15 FFTS Ω I Ω C Linear regression, factorial analysis of variance, modelling binomial and count data; cluster analysis, principal component analysis, replication and pseudo-replication, randomisation and blocking, stratification and clustering.

-STAT 110 or 115 or BSNS 102
+STAT 110 or 115 or (BSNS 102 or 112)

-Note: STAT 210 cannot be credited to a major or minor in Statistics if ECON 210, FINC 203, 308, STAT 241, 242, 251, or 342 has been passed previously or is being taken concurrently.
+Note: STAT 210 cannot be credited to a major or minor in Statistics if ECON 210, FINC 203, 308, STAT 241, 242, 251, or 342 has been passed previously or is being taken differences and AIC; adjusted odds ratios and probability calculations from a chosen model; binomial regression and overdispersion; multinomial logistic regression.